 - What will I contribute to the school community?

 - Will I be a good ‘fit’ for the school?

 You may add your own questions to the above list.
 Based on this research, you should be able to shortlist some schools.
 The schools that support your goals and at which you are competitive are the ones you should apply to.

 You should also start reaching out to people with MBA experience: colleagues, friends, current students, and alumni, etc. This will help you determine if their perspectives and experiences align with your findings or not.
-The best people to speak with are current students and recent graduates.
-They have recently gone through the process, so they can not only share their experiences ,but also offer insights on the other schools they considered when they were applying.
-Contact them via phone or e-mail and ask questions about career enhancing opportunities, courses, competitions, projects, and fairs at the school.
+The best people to speak with our current students and recent graduates.
+They have recently gone through the process, so they can not only share their experiences but also offer insights into the other schools they considered when they were applying.
+Contact them via phone or e-mail and ask questions about career-enhancing opportunities, courses, competitions, projects, and fairs at the school.
 But make sure to talk to multiple alumni and or current students because individual feedback may be biased.
 Later, you can use the relevant information in your essay to answer the question ‘why our school?’

 Visit Schools/ Attend Info Session in Your City:

-However, if visiting the campus is not feasible in view of the distance and the cost involved, do what you can to obtain as much information about the school as possible.
+However, if visiting the campus is not feasible given the distance and the cost involved, do what you can to obtain as much information about the school as possible.
 Business schools conduct admission events throughout the world to engage with prospective students.
 Find out when they are visiting your area and make sure to attend the events.
-Again, while answering “Why our school?” part of the goals essay, you can cite interesting aspects of your school visits (e.g. class visit, meeting with faculty/students, information session, etc.) and information sessions in your city in order to demonstrate your preference/interest for that particular school.
+Again, while answering “Why our school?” part of the goals essay, you can cite interesting aspects of your school visits (e.g., class visit, meeting with faculty/students, information session, etc.) and information sessions in your city to demonstrate your preference/interest for that particular school.